gecrooks/modern-python-template/README.md

     setuptools_scm
 ```

 It's good practice to support at least two consecutive versions of python.
-But for new projects it's not unreasonable to support only the latest stable python version.
+Starting with 3.9, python is moving to an annual [release schedule](https://www.python.org/dev/peps/pep-0602/).
+The initial 3.x.0 release will be in early October and the first bug patch 3.x.1 in early December, second in February, and so on.
+Since it takes many important packages some time to upgrade (e.g. numpy and tensorflow are often bottlenecks), one should probably plan to upgrade python support around February each year.
+Upgrading involves changing the python version numbers in the tests and `config.cfg`, and then cleaning up any `__future__` or conditional imports, or other hacks added to maintain compatibility with older python releases.

 We can now install our package (as editable -e, so that the code in our repo is live).
 ```